LynnDrumm/mNES/README.md

 this is a learning experience for me.
 Figuring things out as I go.
 I don't know what I'm doing, please keep that in mind if you read the source.

-only a small handful of opcodes are (probably poorly) emulated so far, don't expect anything to run (yet).
+only a small handful of opcodes are (probably poorly) emulated so far, don't expect much to run (yet), but feel free to look around and give me feedback ^-^

-don't judge me too harshly 🥺👉👈

-how to use:
+# how to use:

 put a folder named ROMs in the same directory as all the files, and put a valid NES rom there. currently, it just picks the first file it finds in there.